 And this book is his inspiring, super-vulnerable story of how he moved through many dark nights of the soul as he ran down his dream—to not only create a business and body of work that he’s proud of but, much more importantly, a LIFE of sustainable meaning and mojo and joy.

-It’s written in a similar pithy, micro-chapter style that make Steve’s books so great.
+It’s written in a similar pithy, micro-chapter style that makes Steve’s books so great.
 And, of course, it’s packed with Big Ideas and I’m excited to share some of my favorite wisdom we can apply to our lives TODAY so let’s jump straight in!

 P.S.
 The book is named after one of Tom Petty’s classic songs: Running Down a Dream.
-I was big Tom Petty fan in high school and I just had fun listening to the song and watching the video on YouTube.
+I was a big Tom Petty fan in high school and I just had fun listening to the song and watching the video on YouTube.
 Pretty epic hero’s journey with all the requisite ups and downs. .